Headbands for front Line Staff

 Over the course of two days, the Rooks Heath team cut the fabric, threaded through the elastic and sewed on the buttons.
 All the time while observing social distancing!
 By the end, they had managed to produce about 100 headbands!

-It was a huge effort from Rooks Heath College key workers, helping fellow medical key workers.
+It was a huge effort from Rooks Heath School key workers, helping fellow medical key workers.
 The resources used were from donations to the D&T department from Mrs Das, Mrs J. Wright and Mrs Gharyal.
 The members of the headband production line team were Miss Bennett, Mrs Webber, Mrs Kilroy, Mrs J. Wright, Mrs Harman and Ms Verden.

 We are extremely proud that Rooks Heath was able to help the local community.
 We hope that all medical staff, as well as other key workers, are able to stay safe and well, during these difficult times.